hacks-guide/Guide_Wii/docs/ro_RO/faq.md

 ::: danger

-SD cards larger than 2TB currently do not exist, anyone attempting to sell you one is trying to rip you off.
+Listings for SD cards larger than 2TB are almost certainly scams, and would not work on a Wii anyway as it is not compatible with the SDUC standard.

 :::

-Când cumperi carduri SD, este în general recomandat să rămâi la mărci de încredere cu cât crește prețul și mărimea cardului pe care vrei să-l cumperi. În timp ce poți cumpăra un card SD de 2GB generic și cel mai probabil vei fi în regulă, același lucru nu poate fi spus și pentru lucruri precum un card SD de 512GB.
+When buying SD cards, it is generally recommended that you stick to well-known brands, especially with higher capacity cards.
+You can buy a generic 2GB SD card and it will most likely work as intended, but the same cannot be said for something like a 512GB SD card.
 General current pricing for SD cards is around 10-35 USD for 256GB and below, whereas 512GB is around 60 USD.
 When buying off of Amazon, make sure that your card is either `Sold by/Shipped by Amazon` or `Sold by [brand], Shipped by Amazon`.
-Asigură-te când cumperi unități de stocare de pe eBay.
+Be careful when buying storage on eBay.

 Our recommended brands: